byu-cpe/ecen520_student/vga/vga.md

     * [3:0] : Blue
 * Create a 32-bit counter that counts the number of frames that have been displayed
 * Instance your seven segment controller and display the frame count on the display
+* Have the LEDs display the values on the switches

 The color bar pattern displays a different color for each vertical line.
 You will need to set the 12 color signals to the appropriate color for each vertical line.